CU-CloudCollab/cucloud_module/README.md

 		* Name - keeps same as source volume
 		* Description - concat(name,-,MM-DD-YYYY)
 		* snapshot.start_time should be used to determine future purging
-    * Delete snapshots - by specified policy, ex. ``{'daily': 4, 'weekly': 3, 'monthly': 6, 'yearly': -1}``
+    * Find or Delete snapshots - by specified policy, ex. ``{'daily': 4, 'weekly': 3, 'monthly': 6, 'yearly': -1}``
+    * Manage snapshot policies via code or command line

 #### Planned

 Implemented features should add value -- leverage integrated configuration and/or be more advanced than straightforward SDK.

 * Storage:
-	* Find volume snapshots - param based - like create volume - not a single purge
 	* Restore volume snapshot
 * Compute:
 	* Create Instance